Psalm 95

 Psalm 95 is the 95th psalm of the Book of Psalms, beginning in English in the King James Version: "O come, let us sing unto the LORD: let us make a joyful noise to the rock of our salvation".
 The Book of Psalms starts the third section of the Hebrew Bible, and, as such, is a book of the Christian Old Testament.
 In the slightly different numbering system in the Greek Septuagint version of the Bible, and in the Latin Vulgate, this psalm is Psalm 94.
-In Latin, it is known as "Venite exultemus".
+In Latin, it is known as "Venite exultemus" or simply "Venite".
 The psalm is a hymn psalm, one of the Royal psalms, praising God as the King of His people.
 Psalm 95 identifies no author, but Hebrews 4:7 attributes it to David.
 The Vulgate also names David as the author.

-The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies, in particular as a responsorial psalm.
+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies, in particular as the invitatory in daily liturgies.
+It has inspired hymns such as "Kommt herbei, singt dem Herrn", and has been set to music by Thomas Tallis, Heinrich Schütz and Felix Mendelssohn, among others.